 Surrogacy in the Czech Republic exists in a legal grey area.
 It is neither explicitly prohibited nor formally regulated.
 While altruistic surrogacy is permitted, commercial surrogacy is illegal.
 This means intended parents must navigate carefully to ensure compliance with local laws.

 The cost of surrogacy in the Czech Republic varies depending on the services involved.
-On average, it ranges from €84,000 to €108,000.
+On average, it ranges from €85,000 to €105,000.
 These costs typically include medical procedures, legal fees, surrogate-related expenses, and administrative charges.
 It’s important to plan for additional expenses, such as travel or unforeseen medical needs.

-Some of the most significant challenges include the absence of formal surrogacy legislation, the potential for legal ambiguities, and cultural or procedural differences.
-Establishing legal parenthood can be complex, requiring adoption procedures for the intended parents in many cases.
+Some of the most significant challenges of surrogacy in the Czech Republic include the absence of formal surrogacy legislation, the potential for legal ambiguities, and cultural or procedural differences.
+Establishing legal parenthood can be complex, often requiring adoption procedures for the intended parents.
+The biggest risk, however, is that many agencies operate on a commercial basis rather than an altruistic one, which can create serious concerns for intended parents

 Professional support provides clarity and reduces stress throughout the surrogacy process.
-Independent consultants offer unbiased guidance, connect you with trusted experts, and ensure all aspects of your journey—from legal compliance to medical care—are handled smoothly.
-This level of expertise is invaluable in navigating the complexities of surrogacy in the Czech Republic.
+Independent consultants offer unbiased guidance, connect you with trusted experts, and ensure all aspects of your journey, from legal compliance to medical care, are handled smoothly.
+This level of expertise is invaluable in navigating the complexities of international surrogacy.